Nudin/mpv-script-directory/HOWTO_ADD_INSTALL_INSTRUCTIONS.md

 - `url`: Download a single file.

 # Install source
-Specifies the source to obtain the plugin from.
+The property `receiving_url` must specify the source to obtain the plugin from.

-- If `install` is `git` a property called `git` should be set to the cloneable url.
+- If `install` is `git` this is the cloneable url.
-- If `install` is `tar` a property called `script_url` should be set to url of the tarball
+- If `install` is `tar` this is url of the tarball
-- If `install` is `url` a property called `script_url` should be set to url of the script.
+- If `install` is `url` this is url of the script.

-# Installation directory or filename
+# Installation directory and filename
-Specifies the name of the folder that contains the downloaded content or the downloaded file.
+`install_dir` specifies the name of the folder that contains the downloaded content.
 This is needed so that if multiple plugins share a git repo or tarball this must not be downloaded multiple times.

-- If `install` is `git` the property `gitdir` should specify the name for local directory to clone the git repo in.
-For repositories on github/gitlab/similar this should follow the form `github\username\reponame`.
+If `install` is `url`, a second field `filename` must specify the name of the file that will be downloaded.

+- For repositories on github/gitlab/similar `install_dir` should follow the form `github\username\reponame`.
+- For others choose a unique directory name.

 # Files to install
 This Specifies which files from the downloaded should be installed where.